tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 Welcome designers,\
 welcome coders,\
-welcome the folks from the creamy center of that Venn diagram!
+welcome folks from the creamy center of that Venn diagram!

 This is a guide to help You use the Utopia design system in your project.
 You're going to learn a way or two of how to work with it in Figma and a simple but flexible method for implementing it in Tailwind CSS.